 A lot of people have been struggling to get Aero to work in build 4074.
-In this post I want to show you how Aero can be enabled along with a little bit of its history.
+In this post I want to show you how Aero can be enabled along with a little history.
 If you came here looking for information about Aurora, please see my post about Aurora & Aero.

 A theme with two faces